New York Gambling Regulation

 1Overview

-Under Section 1351 of the New York Racing, Pari-Mutuel Wagering and Breeding Law, licensed commercial casinos operating in the state must pay taxes on their gross gambling revenue.
+Under Section 1351 of the New York Racing, Pari-Mutuel Wagering and Breeding Law, licensed commercial casinos in the state must pay taxes on their gross gambling revenue.
 The rates vary based on game type and location.
-The net proceeds from slot machines are subject to tax rates of 39% in region one, 45% in region two, and 37% in region five.
+The net proceeds from slot machines are taxed at 39% in region one, 45% in region two, and 37% in region five.

-The gross revenue generated from all other available games is taxed at 10%.
-License fees for commercial gaming range between $20 million and $75 million, again depending on the location of the gambling business.
-Additionally, operators must pay $500 annually for every slot machine or gaming table on their premises.
+Gross revenue from all other games is taxed at 10%.
+License fees for commercial gaming range from $20 million to $75 million, depending on the casino’s location.
+Additionally, operators must pay $500 per year for every slot machine or gaming table on their premises.

 2Racino Taxes

-Licensees authorized to provide both pari-mutuel wagering and video lottery terminals pay taxes on their VLT profits.
-The electronic-device revenue of racinos is charged at average effective rates of 65%.
-The license fees and tax proceeds collected from commercial casinos are invested in the Commercial Gaming Revenue Fund.
+Licensees authorized to offer both pari-mutuel wagering and video lottery terminals pay taxes on their VLT profits.
+Revenue from electronic devices at racinos is taxed at an average effective rate of 65%.
+The license fees and tax proceeds collected from commercial casinos are deposited into the Commercial Gaming Revenue Fund.

-The tax revenue from the racinos is distributed between various education funds and agent commissions, among others.
-Some of the tax money goes toward the development of the local horse racing industry and various thoroughbred breeding organizations.
+Tax revenue from racinos is distributed among various education funds, agent commissions, and other allocations.
+Some of the money also supports the local horse racing industry and thoroughbred breeding organizations.

 3Tribal Casino Taxes

-Tribal casinos operating within New York State must comply with tax rates of 25% imposed on their gross profits from gaming devices.
-A portion of the gaming revenue is used for different tribal programs, the overall welfare of the tribal community, and the promotion of local economic development.
-Some of the funds are donated to charities as well.
+Tribal casinos operating within New York State pay a tax rate of 25% on their gross profits from gaming devices.
+A portion of the revenue supports tribal programs, the overall welfare of the tribal community, and local economic development.
+Some funds are also donated to charities.

 4Taxes on Players’ Winnings

-Gamblers based in the Empire State pay 8.82% withholding taxes on prizes exceeding $5,000.
-Commercial casinos deduct the corresponding amount on the spot.
-Tribal casinos may also withhold gambling winnings provided that specific conditions are met.
-In such cases, the casino will issue W-2G to players who meet the withholding criteria.
+Gamblers in the Empire State pay 8.82% withholding tax on prizes exceeding $5,000.
+Commercial casinos deduct this amount at the time of payment.
+Tribal casinos may also withhold winnings when certain conditions are met, issuing W-2G forms to eligible players.

 Social Responsibility and Player Protection